Past Editions

 • Stupid Pentester Tricks by Laurent Desaulniers

-• Not Safe For Organizing: The state of targeted attacks against civil society by Masashi Crete-Nishihata & John Scott-Railton
+• Not Safe For Organizing: The state of targeted attacks against civil society by Masashi Crete-Nishihata and John Scott-Railton

 Event Photos